Yonaba/tuple.lua/README.md

 >In mathematics, computer science, linguistics, and philosophy, a tuple is an >ordered list of elements.
 In set theory, an (ordered) n-tuple is a sequence (or >ordered list) of n elements, where n is a non-negative integer.

 *tuple* is a minimal implementation of *ordered n-tuples* in Lua.
-I started working on it as a dependency for some personal work, then I dediced to wrap it and share it as a standalone module.
+I started working on it as a dependency for some personal work, then I decided to share it as a standalone module.

 ###Installation